SOC 2 compliance is an investment in your company’s future.

 Preparation costs: $15-85k

-The most obvious preparation cost is bringing your controls up to par, since you may purchase additional software or tools.
+The most obvious preparation cost is bringing your security controls up to par, since you may need to purchase additional tools or software.
 This varies based on the Trust Service Criteria you choose and how close you are to achieving compliance.

-A preliminary readiness assessment isn’t a mandatory part of the SOC 2 audit process.
-You could just hire a CPA, turn them loose on your documentation, and hope for the best.
+A preliminary gap or readiness assessment isn’t a mandatory part of the SOC 2 audit process.
+You could just hire an audit firm, turn them loose on your documentation, and hope for the best.

 We don’t recommend this, though — unless you want to spend even more money doing the audit all over again.